banteg/raycast-eips/README.md

 # ethereum-eips

-Look up Ethereum EIPs by their number
+Look up Ethereum Proposals and read them in Raycast